auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 be effectively random and stored directly in a database, and not derived from persistent secrets.

-Pursuing the deployment of an asymmetric PAKE does seem like a very worthy endeavor, however, PAKEs also present extremely non-obvious tradeoffs relative to more traditional password-based authentication flows augmented with prehashing.
+Pursuing the deployment of an augmented PAKE does seem like a very worthy endeavor, however, PAKEs also present extremely non-obvious tradeoffs relative to more traditional password-based authentication flows augmented with prehashing.